Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Glossary/Traits.md

 ---
 aliases: [BnB Traits, Traits]
-fileClass: Yes-Publish
+description:
+image:
+obsidianUIMode: preview
-publish: false
+publish: true
 ---

 ## RAW

 ### Armoured

 **Aliases**: `Armor, Amored`

-A type of defence that Enemies can have that is susceptible to [[Compendium/BnB/Sourcebook Homebrews/Glossary/Damage Types#Corrosive Damage|Corrosive Damage]].
+A type of defence that Enemies can have that is susceptible to [[Bunkers and Badasses/Glossary/Damage Types#Corrosive Damage|Corrosive Damage]].
 Does not Recharge like Shields.

 ### Chubby